lpmatos/dummy-port-scanner/README.md

 - Pretty CLI.
 - Docker container option.
-- Scan target in a range of ports.
+- Scan target in a range of ports -  Loop mode.
-- Scan target given a list of ports.
+- Scan target given a list of ports - Simple mode.
-- Scan target given a list of ports using Nmap.
+- Scan target given a list of ports using Nmap - Nmap mode.

 ## ➤ Concepts <a name = "concepts"></a>